lsst-dm/dmtn-056/dataunits.rst

 Visits correspond to observations with the full camera at a particular pointing, possibly comprised of multiple exposures (:ref:`Snaps <Snap>`).

+Some :ref:`DatasetTypes <DatasetType>` representing raw exposures may use Visits with no :ref:`Snaps <Snap>`, while others may use :ref:`Snaps <Snap>`.
+It may be useful to define a raw :ref:`DatasetType` with :ref:`Snap` even when only one :ref:`Snap` will exist if the data is to be processed with a pipeline that can operate on multi-`:ref:`Snap` inputs.

+Visits can represent observations taken for calibration purposes, such as flat field images.

 A Visit's ``region`` field holds an approximate but inclusive representation of its position on the sky that can be compared to the ``regions`` of other DataUnits.

 Value: